spike/CompetitiveProgramming/190-reverse-bits/NOTES.md

 ## loop 32 times
 - shift result right by 1 digit (initial result is 0, so nothing happens the first loop)
-- cut off the right part by modding
+- cut off the rightmost binary digit by modding by 2
 - shift right by 1 digit
 ​
 ## Complexities